 In addition to ongoing internal control monitoring, separate evaluations should be utilized to focus directly on a control's effectiveness in a specific time frame.
 The scope and frequency of separate evaluations should depend primarily on the assessment of risks and the effectiveness of ongoing monitoring procedures.
-Separate assessments may take the form of self-assessments as well as the review of control design and direct testing of internal controls.
+Separate assessments may take the form of self-assessments as well as the review of control design and direct testing of internal controls (e.g., the Agency Financial Integrity Statement).